dfurber/privatepub-yii/Readme.md

 }
 ```

-3. The browser/client handles the publish event for the channel:
+Concept 3: The browser/client handles the publish event for the channel:

 ```javascript
 function myHandler(json) {